 Purifying Water Bottle – Jess and I carried one, along with a spare filter, all the time.
 In Southeast Asia bottled water is easily found and inexpensive, but it is always nice to have a backup source of something as vital as water.
 We use Water-To-Go bottles because they actual purify your water from a microbiological perspective as apposed to just filtering out minerals which only improves taste.

 Combination Lock – You will need to lock your daypack while you are out and about.
 Pick pockets can be a real problem.
 Find a lock with a flexible cable to fit through the zipper eyelets on your backpack.
-Here is a good example (combination lock).

 That’s it, that’s everything that I carry with me when I travel.
 This typically leaves plenty of room for cool things you will buy along the way.
+Check out some more useful packing info!

 Do you have some things that you like to bring that aren't on the list?
 Drop a comment below and let us know what you carry and why!